 Can an Unsupportive Pillow Cause Neck Headaches?

 Yes.
 Unfortunately, a non-supportive pillow or one not suited to your neck can predispose you to neck pain or a neck headache.
-If you suffer neck pain or a problem, it is wise to ask for the professional advice of your physiotherapist regarding what pillow style and size they would recommend for you.
+If you suffer neck pain or a problem, it is wise to ask for your physiotherapist’s professional advice regarding what pillow style and size they would recommend for you.
 Pillows do vary, and the best one for your neck shape and body size will help you prevent neck pain and neck headache.

-For pillow advice specific to your neck, please ask one of our physiotherapists which pillow is best for you.
+Please ask one of our physiotherapists which pillow is best for you for pillow advice specific to your neck.

 Headaches & Migraine FAQ’s